ayo-codes/moviesApp/README.md

 #### Cast of Movies added to Movie Page

-> Button and functionality to remove a movie from playlist
+> The cast of a movie is now visible on the movie page along with the role they played in the movie

 ![][myimage4]